dojo/docs/loader/amd.rst

 ``dojoConfig`` or ``djConfig`` exist *and* the ``data-dojo-config`` attribute is defined, both ``dojoConfig`` and ``data-dojo-config`` are consumed, with values in ``data-dojo-config`` taking precedence over those in ``dojoConfig``.

-The configuration object can also be used to set arbitary, application-specific configuration data.
+The configuration object can also be used to set arbitrary, application-specific configuration data.
 All properties of a configuration object are shallow copied to ``require.rawConfig``; values that the loader recognizes are also added to ``require.config``.
-Because these are shallow copies, if you need to mix-in properties of a sub-object instead of having that object replaced completely, the loader includes a "config" event that is signaled via :ref:`the micro event API` whenever configuration data is received.
+Because these are shallow copies, if you need to mix-in properties of a sub-object instead of having that object replaced completely, the loader includes a "config" event that is signaled via `the micro event API`_ whenever configuration data is received.

 The "config" event passes two arguments to any listeners: